OntimizeWeb/ontimize-web-templates/templates/list/01-list/README.md

 <br/>

-7. To configure the theme on the list component it is necessary to include `list-home.theme.scss` in `app.scss`
+7. To configure the theme on the list component it is necessary to include `list.theme.scss` in `app.scss`

 <br/>